RIT-Space-Exploration/RIT-SPEX-HAB-ComputerVision/README.md

 # RIT-SPEX-HAB-ComputerVision
 This code provides horizon detection functionality for RIT SPEX HAB weather balloon.

+## Build Dependenecies
+The build proccess depends on OpenCV 2.4.9 (or greater) C++ libraries being installed.

 ## Build Instructions
 Use the following commands to build the software in this repository: